 FREE !
-ACL Integrity with Ski Bindings by Rick Howell — an expanded presentation to the International Olympic Committee (IOC), March 16-18, 2017 in Monte Carlo — available now, N/C — is a 29 slide PDF-presentation that provides the scientific, biomechanical validation behind how the principle mechanisms of Howell SkiBindings provide ACL-friendly skiing.
+ACL Integrity with Ski Bindings by Rick Howell — an expanded presentation to the IOC, March 16-18, 2017 in Monte Carlo — available now, N/C — is a 29 slide PDF-presentation that provides the peer-reviewed, scientific, biomechanical validation behind how Howell SkiBindings provide ACL-friendly skiing.

-Then, the release limits of ordinary 2-mode alpine ski bindings and the release limits of the new 3-mode Howell SkiBindings — are tested relative-to the above noted ACL integrity limits — by applying the same biomechanical test-method that is utilized above to derive the ACL integrity limits.
+Then, the release limits of ordinary 2-mode alpine ski bindings and the release limits of the new 3-mode Howell SkiBindings — are tested relative-to the ACL integrity limits.

 Please note that testing AT-binding release-function relative to ACL-integrity is a separate report that is not included with this presentation.

 Also note that certain research studies that have reported on-slope electronic measurement of ski bindings relative to ACL-integrity — do so by incorrectly applying vector-transposition to analyze the lateral bending moment at the bottom (distal) end of the tibia, not across the knee.
-These researchers confuse edging-moments with abduction-moments: that research is invalid irrespectively of their 'professional' credentials: they are so-called 'expert' witnesses for ordinary 2-mode ski binding companies.
+These researchers confuse edging-moments with abduction-moments: that research is invalid, irrespectively of their 'professional' credentials: they are so-called 'expert' witnesses for other, ordinary, 2-mode ski binding companies.